Carrying a balance on your credit card can cost you, but when it’s impossible to avoid, some cards work better than others.

 Wells Fargo Active Cash Card – Best for cash back rewards

-The Wells Fargo Active Cash Card is a solid choice for those who have to carry a balance thanks to its host of features and benefits.
-It comes with a 0% intro rate on purchases and qualifying balance transfers for 15 months (14.99% to 24.99% variable APR thereafter).
+The Wells Fargo Active Cash Card is a solid choice for those who have to carry a balance, thanks to its host of features and benefits.
+It comes with a 0% intro rate on purchases and qualifying balance transfers for 15 months from account opening (14.99% to 24.99% variable APR thereafter).

-Spend $1,000 on the card within three months and you’ll get a $200 cash bonus, plus you’ll earn a generous, unlimited 2% cash back on every purchase you make.
+Spend $1,000 on the card within three months, and you’ll get a $200 cash rewards bonus, plus you’ll earn a generous, unlimited 2% cash rewards on every eligible purchase you make.
 The card also comes with: